-- 24. The Managing Director is the Head of Paid Service.
-He is assisted by chief officers (Corporate Directors) who lead the Council's Directorates.
+- 25. The Managing Director is the Head of Paid Service.
+He is assisted by chief officers (Executive Directors) who lead the Council's Directorates.
 Collectively, they form an Executive Management Team (EMT).
 Each Directorate has a number of teams within it with the heads of those teams (Assistant Directors) reporting directly to the Directors.
-Officers provide help and advice to elected Members and residents, and they implement decisions of the Council, managing the day to day delivery of its services. - 25.
-During 2021-23, the Council operated within three directorates: Adult and Communities, led by the Corporate Director for Adult and Communities; Children and Families, led by the Corporate Director for Children and Families; and a combined directorate of Resources and Growth, led by the Managing Director. - 26.
-The position of Corporate Director for Growth, Enterprise and Environment had remained vacant since 2020.
-However, with a clear commitment to prioritise climate issues and provide further capacity and robustness in terms of service delivery to meet the challenges the Council now faces as we continue to emerge from the covid-19 pandemic, the senior management structure has been reviewed with the position of Corporate Director for Growth, Enterprise and Environment being reinstated.
-As well
+Officers provide help and advice to elected Members and residents, and they implement decisions of the Council, managing the day-to-day delivery of its services. - 26.
+During 2022-23, the Council initially operated within three directorates: Adult and Communities, led by the Executive Director for Adult and Communities; Children and Families, led by the Executive Director for Children and Families; and a combined directorate of Resources and Growth, led by the Managing Director. - 27.
+The position of Executive Director for Growth, Enterprise and Environment, which had remained vacant since 2020 was reinstated in the summer of 2022 as part of the senior management review to provide leadership for the Growth Enterprise and Environment

-- as increasing capacity to address climate issues, this action, along with proposed changes to scrutiny arrangements, is to allow greater focus on key strategic issues arising from the Freeport and Teesworks. - 27.
-The Council's constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that governance arrangements are efficient, transparent and accountable to local people. - 28.
+Directorate.
+As well as increasing capacity to address climate issues, this action, along with the changes to scrutiny arrangements, allows greater focus on key strategic issues arising from the Freeport and Teesworks.
+The Managing Director continues to lead the Resources Directorate.

+- 28. The Council's constitution sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that governance arrangements are efficient, transparent and accountable to local people. - 29.
 The Council publishes two Forward Plans on its website giving notice of key decisions to be taken by Cabinet and Council and key decisions to be taken using delegated powers.
-All decision-making reports consider legal, financial, equality, environmental, health & safety and social value implications. - 29.
+All decision-making reports consider legal, financial, equality, environmental, health & safety and social value implications. - 30.
 Records of decisions taken through the delegated powers process are included in the Cabinet papers and published on the website for information and transparency.
 Agendas, reports and minutes of all key Council meetings are published on the Council website and meetings are open to the public except when personal and/or confidential matters are being discussed.
 Any use of special urgency provisions and disapplication of the call-in procedures where the usual Forward Plan notice requirements cannot be met are reported to Full Council.